project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

 To run the Actor systems, follow these steps:

 - Check for the Pre-requisites
-- Implementating Actor System
+- Implementing Actor System
-- Usecases
+- Scenarios

 ## Prerequisites